 vessels in this first tomb.
 Although there are finely engraved

-pots in some of the later tombs, these are found in small
+vessels in some of the later tombs, these are found in small

 (sometimes dozens) found in elite burials at other Caddo sites,